Packing for the Independent Traveller

 A quality light weight down jacket: We stuff ours into a cover the doubles as a neck rest

-A waterproof , light weight wind resistant jacket to go over the top (so baggy)
+A waterproof , light weight wind resistant jacket to go over the top of your coat

 Electronics: These will be a BIG part of your weight.
 Travelling with a partner means you can share some, so a trip on your own means they are a big chunk of your weight.
-We travel with:
+We travel with a laptop and I ipad, 2 Iphones, 1 international adaptor (we find the country plugs lighter and smaller, so often travel with 2 of these instead.
+Make sure they have 3-4 USB ports built in), a power pack and a SSD Hard drive- with movies, music and back up.
+I have a phone lanyard.

 Stationary: A few pens, a few bulldog clips, a highlighter and a permanent marker all come in handy.
 Even though my journal is now on line- we still have a small diary type note book each.